Simply 23 hilariously timed on-screen graphics to make your day better

 Here’s something to take your mind off the real world for a moment or two.

-It alls started when this complication of hilariously timed on-screen graphics went viral on Reddit.
+It all started when this compilation of hilariously timed on-screen graphics went viral on Reddit.

 And it got us thinking about the subReddit entirely dedicated to this sort of thing, called ‘Serendipitously Timed Video Graphics’.